openviess/PyViCare/README.md

 The OAuth2 authentication token can optionally be stored in a file to be reused.
 Tokens are automatically renewed.

+This is a version adopted from somm15/PyViCare that changes the retrieval process.
+It doesn't create an url for each property, which is bouncing up the connection counter to the Viessmann ViCare API ending up in an rate limit exception, but does a retrieval of the whole data structure within one request.
+For debugging purposes you can cache the data in a file and always read from this file as long as it exists

 A few nice feature removed from the app are available though the API (Comfort and Eco modes).
+The Solar properties are also available though the API.

 ## Version 0.1.0
 Note that the version 0.1.0 DOES BREAK a few things.